szaghi/FLAP/README.md

 endtype Type_Command_Line_Interface
 ```

-Fews methods are provided within this derived type: _free_ for freeing the CLI memory, _add_ for adding a CLA to the CLI, _check_ for checking the CLAs definition consistency, _passed_ for checking is a particular CLA has been actually passed, _parse_ for parsing all passed CLAs accordingly to the list previously defined for building up the CLI and _get_ for returning a particular CLA value and storing it into user-defined variable.
+Fews methods are provided within this derived type: _free_ for freeing the CLI memory, _init_ for initializing CLI with user defined help messages, _add_ for adding a CLA to the CLI, _check_ for checking the CLAs definition consistency, _passed_ for checking is a particular CLA has been actually passed, _parse_ for parsing all passed CLAs accordingly to the list previously defined for building up the CLI and _get_ for returning a particular CLA value and storing it into user-defined variable.

 Essentially, for building up a minimal CLI you should follow the 3 steps: